marklogic-community/mlphp/README.txt

    http://localhost/~user/mlphp/phpinfo.php

+   You should see PHP configuration information for your system.

-2. In the MarkLogic Admin interface, set up two REST users:
+2. In the MarkLogic Admin interface (http://localhost:8001), set up two REST

-   User: rest-writer-user <br />
+   users:

+   user name: rest-writer-user
-   Password: writer-pw <br />
+   password: writer-pw
-   Role: rest-writer
+   role: rest-writer

-   User: rest-admin-user <br />
+   user name: rest-admin-user
-   Password: admin-pw <br />
+   password: admin-pw
-   Role: rest-admin
+   role: rest-admin

    To set up the users, go to the Admin interface (http://localhost:8001/), click Security, click Users, and then click the Create tab.